Totallyahuman15/Discord-bot-RandomBot/README.md

-Random Bot is a Discord bot mad 100% by using discord.py!
+Random Bot is a Discord bot made 100% by using discord.py!